See the 8 most amazing sights at Nike’s new LeBron James Innovation Center

 Four and a half years in the making, the 750,000-square-foot center marks the first time that Nike has ever combined apparel, shoe design, and athlete analysis all under one roof.
 That means designers work in the same building as biomechanics researchers; Nike shoes and shirts are developed in the same place where Nike tests athletes to understand the intricacies of human movement and performance.
 That testing takes place on the building’s fourth floor—a wild, tech-filled gymnasium known as the Nike Sport Research Lab.
 It’s a place built not only for testing elite athletes like James: Nike plans for 85% of those tested to be everyday people who can help the company better understand how every body moves.
 (You can actually apply to be a subject here.)

+Nike first signed James back in 2003, before he was even drafted, and re-upped the contract in 2010.
+An extension in 2015 was a lifetime deal—believed to be the first that Nike had ever signed—valued at a reported $1 billion.
+As of 2015, revenue from James’ shoe line had topped $350 million.

-As for the building itself, that was designed by the celebrated architect Tom Kundig, who is known for his lofty steel, glass, and concrete buildings, grounded in rugged materials—like timber and metals—which are meant to age gracefully over time.
+As for James’ namesake new building, that was designed by the celebrated architect Tom Kundig, who is known for his lofty steel, glass, and concrete buildings, grounded in rugged materials—like timber and metals—which are meant to age gracefully over time.
 (In this case, Kundig repurposed over 21,000 pounds of ground up Nike shoes—aka Nike Grind—to source the building’s carpets.)

 I spent a day at the secretive LeBron James Innovation Center last month, allowed in before most of Nike’s own employees.
 Upstairs at the Lab, I’d had my body scanned from head to toe, and I did everything from jogging to kicking soccer balls at digital targets to get a portrait of my performance.
 And I can confirm that Nike’s scientists know what they’re talking about: In a two-minute test, they spotted the exact weaknesses that have me in physical therapy!